nodecattel/asteroid/replit.md

 - ✅ **Bot Parameter Editing**: Running bots can now be edited via PATCH /api/bots/:botId/config endpoint - all parameters (investment, leverage, spread, TP/SL, trading bias, etc.) can be updated without stopping the bot
 - 🐛 **CRITICAL: Stop-Loss/Take-Profit Fix**: Fixed broken TP/SL logic that prevented positions from closing when hitting loss thresholds.
 Both LONG and SHORT positions now correctly trigger stop-loss at configured loss % and take-profit at configured profit %.
 Positions automatically close and restart with new orders.
 - ✅ **Auto-Close Positions on Stop**: When stopping a bot, all open positions are now automatically closed with market orders before canceling pending orders.
 This prevents lingering positions that could incur losses or funding fees.
+- ✅ **Total Investment Budget Model**: Changed from leveraged capital approach to total investment budget.
+The `investmentUsdt` field now represents the total margin budget available.
+Order sizes are calculated to fit within this budget, accounting for leverage.
+Each order is guaranteed to meet exchange minimum notional requirements while staying within the allocated budget.

 ## User Preferences
 Preferred communication style: Simple, everyday language.